 Continue to measure your blood glucose levels regularly to ensure that your diabetes management is effective for you.
 Aside from your blood sugar levels, keep a journal, and note any changes in your physical and mental health.

 If you accidentally spill hot coffee on your bare feet but don’t feel a thing, experience frequent yeast infections, or find yourself getting irritable, these are diabetic complications and signs that your insulin therapy may not be controlling your diabetes well enough.

-Keeping a diary or journal is helpful for both you and your doctor to monitor treatment progress and make the necessary adjustments when needed.
+Keeping a journal is helpful for both you and your doctor to monitor treatment progress and make adjustments when needed.